by Tammy Taylor~

 *Contains affiliate link

 One of the job hazards of being a homesteader in Texas is the heat & humidity you’re subjected to during a typical Texas summer as you go about your daily tasks.
 WHEW!
 It’s really turned hot out there, but I’m not afforded an air conditioned job behind a desk anymore. (not that I’m complaining!)
-I need to be in the garden, on the tractor or maybe at the barn – much of my responsibilities involve me working outside.
-Recently a smart friend shared her recipe for making what she called ‘Haymaker Punch’ that she used as her own homemade Gatorade during the summer.
+I need to be in the garden, on the tractor or maybe at the barn.
+Much of my responsibilities involve me working outside.
+Recently a smart friend shared her recipe for making what she called ‘Haymaker Punch’.
+She uses this healthy drink as her own homemade Gatorade during the summer.
 Her recipe used 4 simple ingredients: apple cider vinegar, filtered water, grated ginger and honey.
 I’m a big fan of carbonated ginger drinks so I couldn’t wait to try it out!

 Carbonated Ginger Drink?
 YES PLEASE!